Digital vs. acoustic pianos: Which is the best for me?

 Consider a visit to test some digitals and acoustics for yourself

-So if you live in New England and are curious about a range of digital and acoustic piano options, consider a visit to one of our two showroom locations in Boston and Newton.
+So if you live in New England and are curious about a range of digital and acoustic piano options, consider a visit to our showroom location in Newton.
 Our seasoned salespeople have broad experience and deep knowledge of both digital and acoustic pianos.
 Fill out the form below and we’ll get right back to you.

 And for more information about the different kinds of pianos we feature at M. Steinert, & Sons, click on the links below.
 To set up a time to talk with one of our seasoned sales consultants, please fill out the form below.